Board Meeting Minutes | May 1, 2010

 Dr. Ochsenreither introduced Dr. Di Stefano, Vice President of Academic Affairs and Associate Professor of Public Health.
 Dr. Di Stefano reported on new initiatives at Salus University.
 Over the next three years, Salus is aiming to initiate six new state approved degree programs as well as a number of non-degree and dual degree programs.
 The University is also looking to expand its global footprint.

-The Pennsylvania College of Optometry at Salus University is currently developing a Scholars Program for academically talented and motivated students.
+The Salus University Pennsylvania College of Optometry is currently developing a Scholars Program for academically talented and motivated students.
 This program would allow students to complete an accelerated three year Doctor of Optometry program.
 In addition, PCO will introduce Advanced Studies initiatives designed to address the expanding scope of optometric practice.